-Wayne State University School of Medicine researcher Susmit Suvas, Ph.D., was awarded a grant through the Eversight Center for Vision and Eye Banking Research to advance his promising ophthalmic research.
+Wayne State University School of Medicine researcher Susmit Suvas, Ph.D., was awarded a $20,000 seed grant through the Eversight Center for Vision and Eye Banking Research to advance his promising ophthalmic research.

 Dr. Suvas, an associate professor of Ophthalmology, Visual and Anatomical Sciences, is investigating novel therapeutic approaches to alleviate the severity of necrotizing herpes stromal keratitis, or HSK, the leading cause of infection-induced blindness in the United States.
 His findings may create a promising therapy to effectively reduce stromal inflammation for patients and improve healing of corneal epithelium in those developing HSK.